 - find decision-makers in the lead tracker statistics;

 - follow their company URL and social media to find out more about its needs;

-- contact decision-makers via an email or LinkedIn with an individual offer created based on their interests.
+- contact decision-makers via email or LinkedIn with an individual offer created based on their interests.

 What else can you do with a B2B lead tracker?

 Understand the reason for low sales.
-Comparing the data from the B2B lead tracker with Google Analytics, you can see how many B2B visitors to your website about overall traffic flow.
+Then, comparing the data from the B2B lead tracker with Google Analytics, you can see how many B2B visitors to your website are about overall traffic flow.